-As the “mountain of aviators”, the Wasserkuppe offers the most traditional background that aviation enthusiasts could wish for.
+As the “Mountain of Aviators”, the Wasserkuppe offers the most traditional background that aviation enthusiasts could ever wish for.
 The Wasserkuppe flying school is located at the place where gliding was “invented”.

 In 1911, Darmstadt students started their first flight tests with gliders on the treeless crest in the Hessian Rhön and developed the art of motorless flying.

 After the First World War, under the strict conditions of the Versailles Treaty, which prohibited motorized flights in Germany after the First World War, more and more flight enthusiasts came to the Wasserkuppe to try out completely different concepts of gliders, take-off techniques and buoyancy uses.

 The construction of the first flight school on the Wasserkuppe began in 1924 - in August the building of the “Martens flight school”, as the flight school was called at that time, stood.
 Fritz Stamer, who also designed the “White Seagulls” as the emblem of the Wasserkuppe, was hired as the first teacher.